MrWolfZ/ngrx-forms/docs/UPDATING_THE_STATE.md

 ```

 #### `createFormGroupReducerWithUpdate`
-This update function combines a `formGroupReducer` and the `updateGroup` function by taking update objects of the same shape as `updateGroup` and returns a reducer which first calls the `formGroupReducer` and afterwards applies all update functions by calling `updateGroup`.
+This update function combines a `formGroupReducer` and the `updateGroup` function by taking update objects of the same shape as `updateGroup` and returns a reducer which first calls the `formGroupReducer` and afterwards applies all update functions by calling `updateGroup` if the form state changes as a result of calling `formGroupReducer`.
 Combining all we have seen so far our final reducer would therefore look something like this:

 ```typescript
 export interface AppState {